Schwinger particle production: Rapid switch off of the external field versus dynamical assistance: Setup. External electric field

 The strong pulse parameters obey $|e|ET \gtrsim m$, so it cannot be treated within PT.
 Varying the weak pulse duration $\tau$, we will identify the onset of dynamical assistance and thoroughly examine the $\tau$ dependence of the total number of pairs.

 The role of the switching profile and possible enhancement due to the switching effects will be analyzed for the following external field configuration: \begin{widetext}

-\end{widetext} Here $T$ is the temporal extent of the plateau region, where the external field is constant, and $\tau$ governs the duration of the smooth switch-on and switch-off parts.
+\end{widetext} For simplicity it is chosen in a symmetric form.
+Here $T$ is the temporal extent of the plateau region, where the external field is constant, and $\tau$ governs the duration of the smooth switch-on and switch-off parts.
 The field profiles~\eqref{eq:E1} and \eqref{eq:E2} are displayed in Fig.~\ref{fig:profiles}.

 Since the external field is assumed to be spatially homogeneous, the total number of pairs will be proportional to the volume of the system, $N \sim V$, so in what follows we will present the results in terms of the pair yield per unit volume $\nu = N/V$.
 The corresponding numbers will also carry the subscripts ``I'' and ``II''.